adithyan-sivaraman/FSD-Day38-backend/README.md

 1. Clone this repository.
 2. Install dependencies using <pre>npm install</pre>
-3. Start the server using  <pre>npm run start</pre>
+3. Start the server or development server using  <pre>npm run start </pre> or <pre>npm run dev </pre>
-4. In case of Development environment, start the server using `npm run dev'.
-5. Clone the front end UI from this repository [frontend](https://github.com/adithyan-sivaraman/FSD-Day38-frontend)
+4. Clone the front end UI from this repository [frontend](https://github.com/adithyan-sivaraman/FSD-Day38-frontend)
-6. Create a .env file in root directory and set environment variables.
+5. Create a .env file in root directory and set environment variables.

         - In case of local mongo db
                 - MONGO_DB={your database name}